elben/elben.github.io/site/blog/2010-04-16-singleton-pattern-in-python.markdown

 that is set to `Counter` is a specific `getinstance()` that “closes over” the variables `cls` and `instances`.
 That is, when we define `getinstance()` inside of singleton(), `getinstance()` still has access to `cls` and `instances,` even after we exit singleton().
-Thus, we don't have to create a new `instances` dictionary every time.
+Thus, we don’t have to create a new `instances` dictionary every time.
 This only happens once, at line 2.
 We get to line 2 through the call at line 16, which only happens once (for `Counter`).

 Why does `instances` have to be a dictionary?
-Well, it doesn't.
-The only thing that matters is that we don't set the `instances` reference to a new object somewhere inside `getinstance()`.
+Well, it doesn’t.
+The only thing that matters is that we don’t set the `instances` reference to a new object somewhere inside `getinstance()`.
 If we do, we lose the closure over the `instances` defined on line 2.
 Thus, `instances` should be a mutable object such as a dictionary or a list.